The Charlotte Museum of History 35.233536° N -80.76654° W

 Hornets’ Nest of Rebellion

 The American Revolution was won not only through battles and proclamations, but also through the successful circulation of ideas and military strategy throughout the colonies.
-Students will explore the many covert ways in which revolutionaries, spies, and double agents spread their contentious messaging of American independence through the Carolina Backcountry by crafting their own secret messages using similar techniques.
+Students will explore daily life for a Patriot in the Carolina Backcountry, and the many covert ways in which revolutionaries, spies, and double agents spread their contentious messaging of American independence through the Carolina Backcountry by crafting their own secret messages using similar techniques.

 This program includes a guided spy-craft activity and a guided tour of the 1774 Alexander Rock House and Homesite.